What Do 'Craft' & 'Artisanal' Mean for Hot Sauce?

 Craft vs. Mass-Market Hot Sauce

-Understanding the differences between craft and mass-market production helps explain why artisanal sauces often cost more and taste different:
+Understanding the differences between craft and mass-market production helps explain why artisanal sauces often cost more and taste different.
+The comparison reveals fundamental differences in philosophy, not just scale.

-The differences between craft and mass-market production aren't just academic - they have real impacts on what ends up in your bottle:
+The differences between craft and mass-market production aren't just academic—they have real impacts on what ends up in your bottle.
+These production choices create cascading effects on flavor complexity, ingredient quality, and overall experience.

 - Personal touch: Passion and expertise in every bottle